byakugan-1/byakugan.io/_posts/2025-02-20-envoy-guide.md

 ![Image](/assets/img/envoy-guide-images/21.webp)

+> Verify firmware signatures and hashes before installing; never install unverified firmware.
+{: .prompt-warning }

-Before installing it on your device, we strongly advise you to check the authenticity and integrity of the downloaded firmware.
-If you need help with this, consult this [tutorial](https://planb.network/tutorials/computer-security/data/integrity-authenticity-21d0420a-be02-4663-94a3-8d487f23becc).
+Before installing it on your device, consult this [tutorial](https://byakugan.io/posts/gnupg-guide).

 ### With the Envoy application